javalent/Javalents-Plugins/Initiative Tracker/Creatures and Encounters.md

 ---
-aliases:
-  - Creatures and Encounters
-  - Creatures
-  - Initiative Tracker Creatures
+aliases: [Creatures and Encounters, Creatures, Initiative Tracker Creatures]
-description: The `creatures` parameter allows you to add additional creatures to the encounter, and it is the most complicated parameter.
+description: The `creatures` parameter allows you to add additional creatures to
 permalink: it/encounters/creatures
 publish: true
-tags:
+tags: [IT/Encounters]
-  - IT/Encounters
 ---

-# Creatures and Encounters
+# Creatures and encounters

 > [!info] Looking for Players and Party Settings?
 Refer to [Encounter Parameters](Initiative%20Tracker/Encounter%20Parameters.md).